These summer health tips will help you feel great during the warm months ahead. It doesn’t have to be a task to stay healthy over summer!

 Picnics are a great way to spend time together while enjoying delicious food to stay healthy over summer.
 But some go-to picnic foods can be laden with calories and added sugar.
 For some healthier options, try packing fresh fruit, crunchy veggies with homemade dip, a fresh potato salad with healthy fats, and an easy dessert (like these blueberry muffins).

-1. Eat seafood.
-The perfect time to fire up the grill, summer is when people immediately think of burgers, but grilled salmon is just as tasty.
+Summer is the perfect time to fire up the grill.
+Many people immediately think of burgers, but grilled salmon is just as tasty.
 This fish is chock-full of heart- and brain-healthy EPA and DHA omega-3 fats, and the American Heart Association recommends that healthy people eat at least two servings of fatty fish per week for optimal health.
 Try my fish tacos or grilled salmon salad for an easy summer meal that is as nutritious as it is beautiful!